Chester Day Trips

 The M53 motorway is a major route into Chester.
-To reach the city, drivers should exit at Junction 12 and follow the A56 into the city center.
+To reach the city, drivers should exit at Junction 12 and follow the A56 into the city centre.

 Coming from North Wales, the A55 expressway connects directly to Chester.
 Exit at Junction 40, and then follow the A51 into Chester.

-Please note that Chester has several car parks in and around the city center, including some with Park and Ride services, which can be a convenient and environmentally-friendly way to complete your journey.
+Please note that Chester has several car parks in and around the city centre, including some with Park and Ride services, which can be a convenient and environmentally friendly way to complete your journey.

 Where to Stay in Chester